kostadubovskiy/apcs/03/basedNum.md

-Yuki Feng & Kosta Dubovskiy
+Yuki Feng, Kosta Dubovskiy
+APCS
+HW03 -- Codify the Revisions
+2021-09-24

 #0.
 "Base" in base-x number system means that the number is being represented as a geometric series with 'wonky' coefficients—basically they are not uniform in any way, only the exponential part of each term is normal.
 Each coefficient must be between 0 and the base itself, not including the base.
 The coefficients, if taken (in standard form) from left to right and strung together in a chronological manner, form a number in the base in question.